bioinfoUQAM/tgowler/README.md

 <H4>WfTransformer_1.0: </H4>
 <p>
-This tool transforms the Gate inline XML into sequences of events (encoded in a simple XML tree).
+This tool transforms the Gate inline XML workflows into sequences of events (encoded in a simple XML tree).
 </p>

 <H4>WfSimulator_1.0: </H4>